whazzmaster/fitgem/README.md

 Provides access to fitbit.com data through their OAuth/REST API.
 Fitgem can pull data with or without user authentication.
 Without user authentication, any data that the a fitbit.com user has denoted as 'public' can be gathered.
 If a user logs in via OAuth then all exposed data can be gathered.

-The fitbit.com API is currently (Late 2011) in BETA and is under development to extend its reach.
+The fitbit.com API is currently (Early 2012) in BETA and is under development to extend its reach.
 Since it is early in the lifecycle of the API I expect this gem to go through a number of revisions as we attempt to match the functionality of their platform.

 # Usage #